Where To Eat

 Tamam Taverna – Chania Old Town – Topanas – The older section (there is a new annex), set in an old Turkish bath house, is perhaps Chania’s most atmospheric place to eat, though in summer you may prefer one of the tables laid along the narrow street.
 Though getting a table anywhere in high season can be tough – best to book.
 The food tends towards Turkish/Middle East and is exciting and very good.
 Minced lamb kebabs, grilled peppers with yoghurt, excellent salads, etc, etc.

-Kariatis Restaurant - Chania Old Town – near Harbour Front – Chania’s smartest restaurant, the Italian style Kariatis generally gets good reviews.
-Service is attentive and quick and their food is rich and good.
-A nice place to feel spoilt, and if you need somewhere formal, this is the place.
+Kariatis Restaurant - Chania Old Town – near Harbour Front – one of Chania’s smartest restaurants, the Italian style Kariatis generally gets excellent reviews.
+Service is attentive and quick.
+Elegant and tasty food - if you fancy somewhere formal, this is a good choice.

-Chrisostomos – Old Town – East end of harbor – Highly rated and awarded restaurant serving mainly meat cooked in tradaitional wood fired ovens.
+Chrisostomos – Old Town – Just beyond East end of harbor – Highly rated and awarded restaurant serving mainly meat cooked in traditional wood fired ovens.
+One of the best options for specifically Cretan food in the Old Town.
 Ingredients are traditional and of high quality.
-They do have their off days - when they are on form they are very good.
+Try the slow braised lamb/goat and the bitter greens cooked with oyster mushrooms.

 Pallas - Seafront - Chania Old Town - Pallas is one of the places where locals go to be seen.
-This cafe/restaurant is always busy and well worth visiting if you can reserve a good table on the roof terrace with a view of the old harbour.
-Food is nicely presented and can perhaps be desribed as Greek-International-modern - competent and tasty.
+A class act.
+This restaurant is always busy and well worth visiting if you can reserve a good table on the roof terrace with a view of the old harbour.
+Food is well presented and can perhaps be described as Greek-International-modern - competent and tasty.
 A testament to its popularity is the unusual, in Greece, system of two fixed sittings per evening.

 Salis - Seafront - Chania Old Town - Greek cuisine does not lend itself easily to innovation but Salis makes a brave, largely successful and in places delicious try.
 Their boiled greens on mashed potato with grilled asparagus is quite excellent; also very good is the pressed lamb kavourma, octopus carpaccio, spimach risotto with squid and raw clams...
 Extensive wine list from a very decent EU 10 Greek red all the way up to the astronomical.
 Staff are well presented and efficient.
 A good choice for a special occasion.

 Apokoronas Grill – New Town – Apokoronou Street – this is just a short walk from the covered market and the Old Town.
-It feels like eating in a butcher’s and does not look terribly appealing but their lamb chops are delicious.
+It feels like eating in a butcher’s and does not look terribly appealing but their lamb chops are delicious – Greek style which are well cooked, salty, delicious and eaten with fingers.

-Achilleas Fish Taverna - Nea Chora (Town Beach) - Fifteen minutes walk to the West you find Chania's Town Beach, lined with restaurants and cafes.
+Achilleas Fish Taverna - Nea Chora (Town Beach) - Fifteen minutes’ walk to the West you find Chania's Town Beach, lined with restaurants and cafes.
 The last one, Achilleas, is the best of them - and fine by any standards.
-It is a traditional place that does simple things very well.
-Their grilled octopus is simply and unusally wonderful and a lunch of that, plus perhaps grilled or fried squid and a portion of boiled greens, courgettes and potatoes is summer holiday on a plate (or just the best of living on Greece for those who are lucky enough...).
+It is a traditional place that does simple things very well, and where locals go for good seafood.
+Their grilled octopus, though toughish, is wonderful and a lunch of that, or perhaps grilled or fried squid and a portion of boiled greens is summer holiday on a plate (or just the best of living on Crete for those who are lucky enough...).
+Also very excellent taramosalata.

 Evgonia Restaurant - New Town - Milonogianni Street - A short excursion into the new town, perhaps 20 minutes' walk, brings you to this wonderful, family-run restaurant.
 Evgonia enters our quide on the strength of recommendations and two very satisfying visits (heavenly braised lamb, excellent pastitsio, mixed salad); it also has a good reputation for seafood.
 A recent review was less ecstatic so we will be monitoring.
 Certainly great at its best.